dingqiangliu/vDBAHelper/README.md

 =============
 vDBAHelper is a toolkit for Vertica DBA, built on dynamic language **[Python](https://www.python.org/)**  and other open source projects, such as SQLite wrap **[APSW](https://rogerbinns.github.io/apsw/)** for query engine, lightweight distributed process framework **[execnet](http://codespeak.net/execnet/)** for remote access.

+vDBAHelper has no dependence on Vertica database and clients, it send dynamic code on each Vertica node to parse log files.

 APSW/SQLite extensions:
 ----------
  1. SQL standard support by APSW/SQLite, with query shell and Python API.
  2. virtual tables(external table) for Vertica datacollector files on all Vertica cluster nodes.
-     - TODO: support remote filter on "time" and/or "nodename" columns for better performance
+     - TODO: support remote filter on "time" and/or "node_name" columns for better performance
 	 - TODO: sync datacollector data to SQLite database for better performance, and query offline.
  3. TODO: virtual table for [vertica.log] on all Vertica cluster nodes.
  4. TODO: virtual table for [dbLog] on all Vertica cluster nodes.